-CHI-3 is an ASA 1000, a 39 inch (100 cm) telescope with a Ritchey Chretien design, situated in the Rio Hurtado valley, Chile.
-It is equipped with a set of Astrodon astrophotography filters.
-This large aperture telescope is an excellent choice for both scientific applications and astrophotography of deep sky objects.
+CHI-3 is an ASA 1000, a 1-m telescope with a Ritchey Chretien design, situated in the Rio Hurtado valley, Chile.
+It is equipped with a set of Astrodon astrophotography filters and Sloan photometric filters.
+This large aperture telescope is an excellent choice for both scientific applications and astrophotography of deep-sky objects.

 - Aperture: 1000 mm (39 inches)

 - Pixel Size: 9 μm

 - Field of View: 19 x 19 arcmin

 - Filters(50mm square): Astrodon LRGB 2GEN, Ha (3nm), SII (3nm), OIII (3nm), Sloan r, Sloan g, Sloan i